 YES!
-Please alert staff on the health form about your child’s allergies.
+Please alert staff when completing registration about your child’s allergies.
 We do not purchase snacks containing nuts or peanut butter to err on the side of safety.
 Parents can check the ingredient lists of snacks on the first day of camp if necessary.
 If your child carries an Epi-pen or inhaler, make sure to inform the camp staff on the health form, and show the child’s medication action plan to staff on the first day.
 Only emergency medication may be left with the camp staff and ONLY with an action plan accompanying the medication.

 My child has a learning disability or other special needs.
 Would camp be a good fit for them?

 Absolutely!
 Maymont educators have experience teaching children of all abilities.
-To help provide the best experience for the camp, we ask that you offer guidance on the health form for your child’s specific needs.
+To help provide the best experience for the camp, we ask that you offer guidance in the registration forms for your child’s specific needs.
 Teachers can arrange to meet with you prior to camp as well.

 My child has an aide to assist them at school.
 Should they have one at camp?

 Yes.
 Our camps are designed for campers to have a fun and educational experience.
 Kids who have an aide in their daily school routine adapt much more quickly to the camp routine with their aide attending.
-Prior to camp contact us or call 804-358-7166, ext.
-304, if your child will be bringing along an adult assistant.
+Prior to camp contact us or call 804-358-7168, if your child will be bringing along an adult assistant.

 I need to pick up my child early/drop off late.
 Is that okay?